Which Came First – The Chicken or the Cash Flow Problems

 Not Paying Taxes and No Experience in Record-Keeping (#3 and #7 on the list)

-Many tax preparation professionals have a number of clients who are also sole proprietors and small business owners, and nearly all could probably tell you a story about doing taxes for a small business owner who had failed to set aside money for state or federal taxes.
+Most tax preparation professionals can share at least one story about doing taxes for a small business owner who had failed to set aside money for payroll, state, or federal taxes.
 Not paying taxes at all, or not paying enough in taxes is a sure-fire way to hurt a small business.

-We have included lack of experience in record-keeping here as well because both non-payment of taxes and poor record keeping are related; and both can find fixes in working with a professional accountant or bookkeeper in order to ensure that the paperwork is done right and taxes are filed and paid on time.
+Inadequate or sloppy record-keeping often combines with non-payment of taxes.
+Both issues can be fixed by working with a professional accountant or bookkeeper in order to ensure that the paperwork is done right and taxes are filed and paid on time.

-Both can also result in low cash flow; and in particular, as you work through your pricing strategy, it’s important to include projected tax expenses as you calculate margins and set prices for your goods or services.
+Shoddy record keeping often hides the root causes of low cash flow.
+And , it’s important to include projected tax expenses as you calculate margins and set prices for your goods or services.

 Lack of Planning (#5 on the list)

-One important thing for any business leader to remember is that it’s rare for any one person to have all the skills, abilities and inclinations needed to do everything that needs to get done in the business – and do it all well.
-This challenge can be addressed by hiring to your inadequacies, finding good mentors and recognizing where you need help (instead of trying to do everything yourself).
+One important thing for any business leader to remember is that it’s rare for any one person to have all the skills needed to do everything well.
+Solve this challenge by hiring to your inadequacies, finding good mentors and recognizing where you need help.
+Pull your team together to lean on each other’s strengths.

 The bottom line: If planning in many or even just one vital area of your business is not your strong suit, don’t be afraid to ask for help.